What is an enterprise browser?

-The broad adoption of SaaS and web applications made the web browser a critical enterprise application.
-But many organizations still use consumer browsers that were never designed as enterprise applications.
+The broad adoption of SaaS and web applications made the web browser a critical enterprise application, though many organizations still use consumer browsers that were never designed as enterprise applications.
 Recognizing this gap, the concept of an enterprise browser has emerged as a cornerstone of modern infrastructure strategy.

 Let's dive into the world of enterprise browsers: what they are, where they fit into the IT ecosystem, and how they're reshaping the way businesses interact with SaaS and web applications.